cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/whats-open-data.md

 ## Update schools tier

-1. Schools data lives separately from what’s open data.
+1. Whether schools are listed as able to reopen or not is managed in the **Schools may reopen in these counties** WordPress file instead of in the regular tier updates managed by the engineering team.
+2. If a county has been added, use the **Edit table** button to add a new row.
   a.
-This in the **Schools may reopen in these counties** WordPress file.
-  b.
-The list is updated based on the county tier Excel spreadsheet, specifically column H which will indicate _May Reopen_ if allowed to be open.
-2. Check all _May Reopen_ counties against the list in WordPress.
-3. If a county has been added, use the **Edit table** button to add a new row.
-  a.
 Add counties in alphabetical order to make the table easy to maintain.
-4. If a county has been removed, use the **Edit table** button to delete its row.
+3. If a county has been removed, use the **Edit table** button to delete its row.
-5. Stage the update by adding the _staging-only_ tag to the _Document_ panel on the right and selecting **Update**.
+4. Stage the update by adding the _staging-only_ tag to the _Document_ panel on the right and selecting **Update**.
-6. Check the staged version to ensure that the appropriate counties are showing the right status.
+5. Check the staged version to ensure that the appropriate counties are showing the right status.
-7. Publish the update by removing the _staging-only_ tag and pressing **Update**.
+6. Publish the update by removing the _staging-only_ tag and pressing **Update**.
-8. This work has a lag time to publication and usually requires a purge by a developer to ensure that multiple updates publish when expected.
+7. This work has a lag time to publication and usually requires a purge by a developer to ensure that multiple updates publish when expected.

 ## Update what’s open data